SAP-samples/teched2023-XP160/README.md

 The requirements to follow the exercises in this repository are:

 - Terraform CLI installed on your computer (already the case for the machines available at TechEd 2023)

+**Note:**
+The setup for this exercise (e.g. setting up the individual Subaccounts, setting the entitlements, deploying Cloud Foundry services, ...) were also all done leveraging the Terraform provider for SAP BTP.
+You can find the scripts [here](code/admin/)

 ## Exercises